-The Birken Law site redesign launched in December of 2017 strives to make the domain more accessible to those with hearing, vision or motor impairments.
+The Birken Law site strives to make the domain more accessible to those with hearing, vision or motor impairments.

 There are portions of the redesign that do not meet the level AA standard of the W3C Web Content Accessibility Guidelines.
-Birken Law Office PLLC, however, has implemented many changes to improve basic menu navigation and labeling in order to provide a smoother navigation experience for visitors using assistive technologies, such as screen-reading software for Web browsing.
+Birken Law Office tries to improve basic menu navigation and labeling in order to provide a smoother navigation experience for visitors using assistive technologies, such as screen-reading software for web browsing.

 Users of the JAWS screen reader: Please be aware that JAWS is designed to work best with a Microsoft broswer.
 If you are using JAWS but have selected to use another browser, JAWS may not be able to take advantage of the accessibility features provided within this application.

 This site uses Cascading Style Sheets to control all of the presentation.
 Turning off the style sheet will affect the visual presentation and may affect the functionality of the site for some users.